Storm batters southern France, Christmas flights cancelled

 PARIS Powerful winds and torrential rain swept southern France on Wednesday, grounding flights and cutting off power to tens of thousands of homes.

-About 50,000 homes across the country were without electricity by 1230 ET on Christmas Day due to ruptured power lines and widespread flooding in the northwestern Brittany region, said France's ERDF power distributor.
+About 50,000 homes across the country were without electricity by 1730 GMT on Christmas Day due to ruptured power lines and widespread flooding in the northwestern Brittany region, said France's ERDF power distributor.

 Repair work by some 2,000 technicians throughout the day restored power to some 70,000 homes.

-The international airport at Nice remained shut, with all but a few incoming and outgoing flights cancelled until at least 1700 ET due to poor visibility and conditions on the runway, interim director Valerie Wack said.
+The international airport at Nice remained shut, with all but a few incoming and outgoing flights cancelled until at least 2200 GMT due to poor visibility and conditions on the runway, interim director Valerie Wack said.

 "Only sixteen planes were able to take off today," she said.
 "The airlines are deciding case-by-case whether it's possible to take off."